-Many hunters think ONLY one thing when they think Florida -- the Osceola turkey.
+Many hunters think ONLY one thing when they think Florida -- the OsceolA.

 Florida Outdoor Experience specializes in Osceola turkey hunts, considered by many to be the hardest hunt of the elusive Grand Slam.
 Our guides have years of experience chasing Toms and spend countless hours afield scouting every season.
 Florida Outdoor Experience takes a low number of birds off their properties, harvesting only mature gobblers, giving hunters the chance to encounter multiple long beards.
 Drummond Pond, like many of our farms, has a year-round feed program and food plots specifically planted for turkeys, which keep them roosting on our properties all year.
 Our feed program, combined with controlled burns, habitat management, and keeping predator numbers low, has caused our turkey population to explode over the past 10 years.

 2019 Spring Gobbler